ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 v3c-ptl-codec-idc provides a value corresponding to ptl_profile_codec_group_idc defined in  {{ISO.IEC.23090-5}}.
 The value of v3c-ptl-codec-idc indicates the codec group profile component to which the V3C bitstream conforms.

-When present, the value of v3c-ptl-codec-idc SHALL not conflict the corresponding value in the sprop-v3c-parameter-set.
+When present, the value of v3c-ptl-codec-idc SHALL NOT conflict the corresponding value in the sprop-v3c-parameter-set.
 The value of v3c-ptl-codec-idc SHALL be in the range of 0 to 127, inclusive.

 ~~~
     v3c-ptl-toolset-idc: